Welcome to the

-This web site has been set up to highlight and explain the work that we do within the community and the young people that we help.
+This web site has been set up to highlight and explain the work that we do within the community and the children / young people and other groups that we help.

 The Volunteers are constantly fund-raising to raise the very necessary funds that running a horse sanctuary requires .
 We are tremendously successful, on a shoestring budget, although it is hard and frustrating and we could do so much more if given the added financial support, but we have alwyas been keen to fulfill our commitments to this education and are looking for the regular funding for such.